367718/camp/chiaki/README.md

  	* **title**: non-empty, unique UTF-8 string.
  	* **group**: UTF-8 string.
  	* **quality**: UTF-8 string.
- 	* **offset**: not-greater-than-99999 number.
+ 	* **offset**: greater than or equal to zero number.
  	* **current**: "Yes"/"No" enum.
  	* **downloaded**: non-zero number set.
 Empty if current is "No".

 ## Issues and limitations

-* Concurrent use of this library is discouraged.
+* Concurrent use of this library over the same database is discouraged.
-* Database size is limited to 50 Megabytes.